pvivancos/o3-dapi/packages/neo/docs/source/includes/_apiMethods.md

 }:
 ```

 Invoke allows for the generic execution of smart contracts on behalf of the user.
-It is reccommended to have a general understanding of the NEO blockchain, and to be able successfully use all other commands listed previously in this document before attempting a generic contract execution.
+It is recommended to have a general understanding of the NEO blockchain, and to be able successfully use all other commands listed previously in this document before attempting a generic contract execution.

 ##### Input arguments
 | Parameter                   | Type                 | Description                                                                                                                                        |